 Not a deal-breaker for any kids backpack unless you’re serious hikers, but having separate pockets certainly can help kids keep organised.
 At the very least, a separate pocket for their water bottle and, if possible, a front zipper pocket for their valuable little items.

 Goes without saying you want the bag to last your journey; always pick quality over novelty.
 Check the quality of the seams and stitching, how robust are the zips?
 Woven materials are almost always going to be better than anything that’s made with plastic and glued together.

-Although not essential for all types of travel, if you’ll be travelling anywhere with inclement weather look for water-resistant materials.
+Although not essential for all types of travel, if you are travelling anywhere with inclement weather (looking at you, European winter!) look for water-resistant materials.
 They won’t be fully waterproof but will give your gear that extra shelter if you get caught out in the rain.
 And another consideration, if you will be travelling through hot destinations, is back ventilation.